olegsinavski/docker_mlgl/README.md

 Additionally, a storage folder `~/storage` in the container is mapped to `~/.${project_name}_storage` folder on your desktop.
 Use it for artifacts that you want to persist between rebuilds (e.g. network weights).

+*Currently, your sandbox is not very useful.
+You need to add your custom setup into the `Dockerfile`:*
-Now choose your development environment: conda, venv or system python.
+First, run some `apt-gets` if needed and then choose your development environment: conda, venv or system python (see below).
 Note, that since the container is completely isolated you don't *have to* use conda or venv for isolation.
 If it's easy for you, just install things into the system.
 Here are some examples.